Entertainment Venues - Movie Theaters, Arcades and Bowling Alleys Guidelines

 - Disinfecting and cleaning – wash and sanitize hand regularly and disinfecting frequently touched surfaces with an EPA-approved disinfectant

-Since movie theaters, bowling alleys, and arcades are facilities offering entertainment that involve direct interactions with members of the public, the Order requires such facilities to comply with the following capacity limitations and requirements to ensure social distancing in their facilities:
+Since movie theaters, bowling alleys, and arcades are facilities offering entertainment that involve direct interactions with members of the public, the Order requires such facilities to comply with the following requirements:

 - Follow any additional requirements as determined by general and business-specific operating standards, guidelines and/or protocols published by DPH.